AndresPitta/pysketball/README.md

   * Generates a ranking and a visualization based on a column of a dataset

 - `nba_team_stats`
-  * Generate summary stats for NBA players.
-The function provides descriptive team statistics of NBA data.
+  * Generate summary stats for NBA teams.
+The function provides descriptive statistics of NBA data for teams and player positions if specified.

 ### Documentation